emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

-**Install the E-MAILiT WordPress Plugin and increase your site's traffic via our social life-cycle engagement suite (Facebook, Twitter, Pinterest and 57 more social networks), our industry leading sharing tools, analytics and media solutions**.
+**Install the E-MAILiT WordPress Plugin and increase your site's traffic via our social life-cycle engagement suite (Facebook, Twitter, Pinterest and 50+ more social networks), our industry leading sharing tools, analytics and media solutions.
+Reached 60+ million users worldwide in 70+ languages**.

 The E-MAILiT Share Buttons, contain a searchable menu of every applicable service, with the most popular displayed by default.